 To reach the city centre from the airport is just a 15 minutes affair (about 12 km).
 The first important edifice to meet you in the central square is the so-called "Small Cathedral".
-It was built between 1926 and 1936 as a smaller version of Rome's San Pietro Cathedral, managed by the Greek Catholic Church until 1948.
-The County Hall is another landmark, a "secession" building made in 1907.
+It was built between 1926-1936 as a smaller version of Rome's San Pietro Cathedral, managed by the Greek Catholic Church until 1948.
+The County Hall is another landmark, a "Secession" building made in 1907.
 Its 60 meter-high tower is a reassuring sight for the wandering tourists, seen from every side of the central area.

 Nearby, the eye meets the Palace of Culture, built between 1911 and 1913.
-Its rich ornamentation, as blue-white-rosy porcelain roof cover, monumental mosaic, carved porticoes and frescoes make it a representative monument of Targu Mures.
+Its rich ornamentation, as blue-white-rosy porcelain roof cover, monumental mosaic, carved porticoes and frescoes make it a representative monument of Tirgu Mures.
 Its giant hall is made of Carrara marble and has Venice mirrors, while the concert hall boasts a large organ with 4463 pipes.
-The Mirrors Hall, the "jewel" of the Palace, has six tinted-glass windows, which were to symbolize Europe at the 1914 International Exhibition in San Francisco, but because of the First World War they never arrived at the exhibition.
-Nowadays, the Palace of Culture also houses the Philharmonic orchestra and the Art Gallery, with paintings by masters Theodor Aman, Nicolae Grigorescu, Stefan Luchian, Munkacs Mihaly, Nicolae Tonitza, and many others.
+The Mirrors Hall, the "jewel" of the Palace, has six tinted-glass windows, which were to symbolize Europe at the 1914 International Exhibition in San Francisco, but the First World War stopped all that.
+Nowadays, the Palace of Culture is also housing the Philharmonic orchestra and Art Gallery, with paintings by masters Theodor Aman, Nicolae Grigorescu, Stefan Luchian, Munkacs Mihaly, Nicolae Tonitza, and so on.

 The Rural Art and Civilisation Museum occupies a Baroque building in the central square, once the Toldalagy Palace.
-It was built between 1759 and 1772 and, next to its main artifacts, one can also admire the unique porcelain terracotta stoves, dating back to the 18-19th centuries.
+It was built between 1759 and 1772 and, next to its main artifacts, one can also admire the unique porcelain terracotta stoves, dating from 18-19th centuries.